Call for Applications (Closed)

 AIM-AHEAD ScHARe Training Program Directors

-Co-Directors: Usha Sambamoorthi, PhD, Damaris Javier, Jamboor K. Vishwanatha, PhD
+Co-Directors: Usha Sambamoorthi, PhD, Damaris Javier, PhD, Jamboor K. Vishwanatha, PhD

 MPIs: Bettina Beech, PhD, Evelinn Borrayo, PhD, Alejandra Casillas, PhD, Anil Shanker, PhD